eoinkelly/notes/go/go.md

 ## Overview

+* `go env` shows you relevant env variables (including `GOPATH`)
 * go has no repl (there is a website that fakes one)
 * `go get` uses GOPATH as the base location for the files it downloads and builds

 * a package maps to a single directory
     * each .go file in the dir declares the package it is part of at the top
     * QUESTION: do package declaration and dir name have to match?
 * program will not compile if you have unused imports
 * no semicolons required unless you put multiple statements on same line
 * if a variable is not explicitly initialized it is automatically initialized to the "zero" for its type
     * this makes it safe to use without explicit initialization
     * examples
         * 0 for integer
         * "" for string
 * go is garbarge collected
-* entry point is function `main` in package `main`
+* entry point is function `main` in package `main` (by convention this is `main.go` file)
     ```go
     package main
     func main() {}